Halfway (band)

-Halfway is a rock band from Brisbane, Australia.
-As of 2023 the group have released eight studio albums.
-Their ninth album, The Styx, is due for release in July 2025.
+Halfway plaque on the Fortitude Valley Mall, Brisbane.
+QLD.

+Halfway is a critically acclaimed eight-piece rock and alt-country band based in Brisbane, Australia.
+The group is known for blending indie rock with atmospheric Australian storytelling, often drawing inspiration from the landscapes of Central Queensland.
+Three of the bands founding members, John Busby, Elwin Hawtin and Chris Dale all originally hail from the Central Queensland town of Rockhampton.

 History

 Halfway was formed in 2000 by John Busby, Elwin Hawtin, Ben Johnson and Chris Dale in Windsor, Brisbane.
-The lineup was later rounded out with the addition of Dublin-born brothers Noel Fitzpatrick (pedal steel) and Liam Fitzpatrick (banjo/mandolin).
-Three of the bands founding members, John Busby, Elwin Hawtin and Chris Dale all originally hail from the Central Queensland town of Rockhampton.
+Dublin-born brothers Noel Fitzpatrick (pedal steel) and Liam Fitzpatrick (banjo/mandolin) joined in 2003.
+The lineup was later rounded out by two former members of The Go-Betweens.
+John Willsteed (lead guitar) in 2010 & Adele Pickvance (vocals and keys) in 2026.

 Halfway's debut album Farewell to the Fainthearted was released in 2003 to warm critical acclaim.
 The band toured nationally, and their single "Patience Back" received high rotation airplay on Triple J. Farewell to the Fainthearted was included in The Courier-Mail's Top 10 albums of 2003.

 In September 2006, Halfway released their second studio album, Remember the River.
 It was recorded by Wayne Connolly (The Vines, Josh Pyke, You Am I) the album saw Radio Birdman frontman Rob Younger in the producer's chair.
 The album received much acclaim from critics, and generated interest in Europe and the UK, where it received airplay on BBC Radio.
 Remember the River was included in The Courier-Mail's Top 10 albums of 2006.

 In 2008, the band's core songwriting duo (Busby and Dale) were the recipients of one of Australia's most prestigious songwriting awards – The Grant McLennan Fellowship.
 The selection panel included members of the Go-Betweens, the McLennan family and Arts Queensland.

 2009 saw the band recruit former Go-Betweens frontman Robert Forster to produce their third album.
 After months of rehearsal under Forster's guidance, a new LP was recorded, entitled An Outpost of Promise.

 In 2010, the band added John Willsteed (ex-The Go-Betweens) on guitar, and Luke Peacock on keyboards.

 In February 2014, Halfway released their fourth album, Any Old Love, which was again produced by Forster.
 At the AIR Awards of 2014, the album won Best Independent Country Album.

 In 2015, the song "Dulcify" from Any Old Love won "Song of the Year" & "Best Country Song" at the Queensland Music Awards.

 The band's fifth studio album, The Golden Halfway Record, was released in April 2016.
 It was recorded in Nashville, Tennessee, by lauded producer Mark Nevers (Calexico, Bonnie Prince Billy, George Jones), the album was met with a series of five star reviews.